mmkari/react-star-picker/examples/Props_starRendererProps.md

 }
 ```

-These props are used by the default star-renderer to alter the rendered UTF-16 "star" character or to change the color scheme.
+These props are used by the default star-renderer to alter the rendered UTF-16 "star" character and to change its color scheme.